Ashkelon dog cemetery

-The Ashkelon dog cemetery is a burial ground in the city of Ashkelon in Israel where possibly thousands of dogs were interred in the fifth to third centuries BC.
-The majority of the dogs were puppies; all had similarities to the modern Canaan Dog, perhaps representing the ancestral population from which the modern breed is descended.
-It is the largest known cemetery of this kind in the ancient world.
+The Ashkelon dog cemetery is an ancient burial site in today's Ashkelon National Park, Israel, where possibly thousands of dogs were interred between the 5th century BC and the 3rd century BC.
+The majority of these dogs were puppies; all had similarities to the modern Canaan dog, perhaps representing the ancestral population from which the modern breed is descended.
+It is the largest known animal cemetery of this kind in the ancient world.

-Dogs are thought to be connected to the worship of Astarte in Ashkelon.
-M. Heltzer notes evidence from Sicily of a possible cultic link between dogs and the Middle Eastern goddess Astarte, and Herodotus mentions that the oldest temple in Ashkelon was dedicated to Aphrodite, who the Greeks associated with Astarte.
+Dogs are thought to be connected to the worship of the goddess Astarte in the Canaanite religion.
+The Estonian scholar M. Heltzer notes evidence from Sicily, Italy, of a possible cultic link between dogs and Astarte, and the Greek historian Herodotus mentions that the oldest temple in Ashkelon was dedicated to the goddess Aphrodite, who was associated with Astarte in the Greek religion.

 Description

 The cemetery was discovered in the Ashkelon National Park by Lawrence Stager during excavations undertaken between 1986 and 1994 for the Leon Levy Expedition to Ashkelon.
 His team uncovered the skeletons of more than 1,300 dogs.
 They had been buried at a time when the Phoenician-populated city was ruled by Achaemenid Persia as a client state.

 Most of the dogs were found buried in a series of terraces which had previously been occupied by a large warehouse overlooking the sea.
 The burial ground extended south into an area that appears to have only been briefly been used as a dog cemetery before being built upon, and probably extended west into an area that has been lost to coastal erosion.
 The burials have been dated to between the fifth and the first part of the fourth century BC.
 The burial ground may have been in use for about fifty years.
 Stager notes that as "only the eastern limits of the cemetery have been established, we can speculate that it was originally much larger, with dog burials probably numbering in the thousands."
 He describes it as "by far the largest dog cemetery known in the ancient world."
 Another series of burials was found to the north-east, where dogs had been buried in streets or in thoroughfares between large buildings.
 These were of later dates, from the late Persian period to the early Hellenistic period.